aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 When unit testing your code that makes use of `logger.addContext()` or `injectLambdaContext` middleware and decorator, you can optionally pass a dummy Lambda Context if you want your logs to contain this information.

-This is a Jest sample that provides the minimum information necessary for Logger to inject context data:
+This is a sample that provides the minimum information necessary for Logger to inject context data:

 === "handler.test.ts"